 There is parking at the end of the point by the lighthouse, and at the right time of day it’s not hard to find the optimal point to watch the dolphins as there will usually be a fair number of people gathered.
 Just follow the path from the car park to the shingle beach, or at lower tide you can walk along the beach.

-Note that this car park is pay and display during the day, with both coins and cards accepted.
-It’s also only suitable for cars, there’s no parking or turning for campervans or caravans.
-If you are in a longer vehicle you’ll have to park in Fortrose and then walk out to the point.
+Note there’s a small charge to park here during the day, and the car park is tiny and fills up fast.
+It’s only suitable for cars too, with no room to park or turn a campervan or caravan, so if you are in a longer vehicle you’ll have to park in Fortrose and then walk out to the point.

 The best time of year to see the dolphins is in spring or summer, when they are hunting migrating salmon, although there is the chance to see them year round.
 In the warmer months there’s also often an ice cream van here, so even if you don’t see dolphins, you can at least get an ice cream!